Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Proactive-DRONETIM Model

 This study assumes that the HI for a given route-to-incident location is categorized into five levels for simulation purposes.
 Each category has an assumed percentage reduction in response time with UAV support.

-As an example, by confirming that there is no obstacle on the route-to-incident (e.g., HI = 5) for an ERV, the ERV can increase its speed and significantly decrease the response time to the incident location ($\approx 11\%$).
-The preferred coordination of location assignment is such that UAVs and incident location are the same in order for the ERV to utilize information from the UAV.
-Although each sub-team has its own task, they are both working towards a common goal.
+For instance, if a UAV confirms a clear route for an Emergency Response Vehicle (ERV) with a Hazard Index (HI) of 5, the ERV can speed up, reducing response time by approximately 11\%.
+Effective coordination involves aligning UAV and incident locations, enabling ERVs to benefit from UAV information.
+Although each sub-team has its own task, they are both working towards a common goal